kimtae55/Simple-GWAS-Tutorial/README.md

        --out "${base}_3"
 ```

-Step 2: Handle sex discrepancy: Subjects who were a priori determined as females must have a F value of <0.2, and subjects who were a priori determined as males must have a F value >0.8.
+### 2) Handle sex discrepancy: Subjects who were a priori determined as females must have a F value of <0.2, and subjects who were a priori determined as males must have a F value >0.8.
 This F value is based on the X chromosome inbreeding (homozygosity) estimate.
 Subjects who do not fulfil these requirements are flagged "PROBLEM" by PLINK.
 ```
 # Step 1.
 Check sex discrepancies
 plink2 --bfile "${base}_3" \